matejlatin/matejlatin.co.uk/_posts/2019-02-01-open-plan-offices-are-the-sweatshops-of-the-west.md

 >that people from the same companies performed at roughly the same level — but that there was an enormous performance gap between organizations.
 What distinguished programmers at the top-performing companies wasn't greater experience or better pay.
 It was how much privacy, personal workspace and freedom from interruption they enjoyed. *Sixty-two percent of the best performers said their workspace was sufficiently private compared with only 19 percent of the worst performers.*

 There it is: *privacy, personal workspace* and *freedom from interruption*.
 These are the things that make programmers produce better work, not experience or higher salary.
-But it seems most companies rather *spend* money hiring highly experienced programmers, pay them high salaries and have them produce mediocre work because they want to *save* money on the office than the other way around.
+But it seems most companies rather *spend* money hiring highly experienced programmers, pay them high salaries and have them produce mediocre work because they want to *save* money on the office costs.
 Mindblowing.

 The only way to make the open-plan office work in larger companies would be to keep some walls between sections that divide the office into small working areas where people feel safe and, most of all, comfortable.
 To create small offices for teams of 5 to 7 people (who work on the same thing/project) where they can collaborate and work undisturbed.
 Some companies, including Facebook which was the largest advocate for open-plan offices, are starting to revert to something like that.
 I guess they finally figured out that open-plan offices don’t actually work.
 And there’s solid research to back that claim.